 Jump To Section

-What Are Cash Games?
+What Are Poker Cash Games?

-- The amount of money cash game players may bet as little or as much as the table allows.
-One famous example of a high stakes cash game is at the Bellagio’s Big Game Room, where an ever-rotating cast of cash game players try their luck at no-limit hold’em along with other player’s choice games.
+- The amount of money cash game players may bet is as little or as much as the table allows.
+One famous example of a high stakes cash game is at the Bellagio’s Big Game Room, where an ever-rotating cast of cash game players bankroll no-limit hold’em.

 The Difference Between Cash Games and Poker Tournaments

-- Cash games are all about value; but deep-stack cash games are more intricate than tournaments and require you to make more difficult decisions because more chips are under threat.
-Often in a tournament you will only have to make a decision preflop and on the flop because the stacks are so short.
+- Cash games are all about value.
+Deep-stack cash games are more intricate than tournaments and require you to make more difficult decisions because more chips are under threat.
+Often, in a tournament, you will only have to make a decision preflop and on the flop because the stacks are so short.
 In a cash game, you have to consider your poker strategy all the way to the river with a deep stack at risk.

-The Pros and Cons of Cash Games
+What Are the Pros and Cons of Cash Games?

 - Some players have the tendency to let their stacks dwindle to the point that the real money value is so small that they make a bad decision to either pull it back or bust.
 Maintaining a healthy stack size can prevent this leak.

 - The person who made the last bet or raise is said to have the initiative.
 Usually, the other players still in the hand will then check to this player on the next street, waiting to see what their action will be.
 In this pattern of play, you will often be able to take down the pot with a continuation bet.

 It is important to capitalize on reckless players or weak players in a cash game.
 You should try to be aware of the mental state of all the players at your table as this affects the metagame on a much higher level than it does in tournaments.
 If you think an aggressive player is getting out of line, you have many more options to exploit them.

-If you feel that you’re in an unfavorable cash game situation, one way to protect yourself is to buy in for the minimum.
+- If you feel that you’re in an unfavorable cash game situation, one way to protect yourself is to buy in for the minimum.
 While this is still deeper stacked play than in a tournament, it will prevent you from being put in more difficult spots against skilled opponents with deep stacks.
 If you’re deep stacked, your average hand strength should increase as the hand progresses to the river.
 Daniel’s famous small ball strategy was successful because of this principle.
 He would bluff at many small pots, but when the decisions were most important, such as on the river in a big pot, he would always have a strong hand.
 Don’t be afraid to fold, and don’t be afraid to go all-in either.

-In deep-stack games, position becomes more important.
+- In deep-stack games, position becomes more important.
 Being out of position is always a disadvantage if you are not short-stacked because your opponent gets to see what decision you make before they have to make their own.
 This extra information, in a game of incomplete information, gives your opponent a big advantage.
 When you have a deep stack, this advantage is amplified, so you should play more cautiously.